jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 ###### 2.1.2.7.4 Retaliatory, Violent and Self-Preservative Measures

 Violent reprisal by DV victims, as one might expect, is often done in situations where it is perceived that there is no other option.
-In Walker (1989)'s work on the subject (which appears to act as an original 'starting point' of research), she observes that the typical 'case study' of a 'battered woman' (in her feminist-centric terminology, befitting of the time) is, importantly, one that believes only 'they' can change their situation - as previously observed in Section 2.1.2.6's study of Lempert (1996) - and that doing so is possible.
+In Walker (1989)'s work on the subject (which appears to act as an original 'starting point' of research), she observes that the typical 'case study' of a 'battered woman' (in heteronormative terminology, befitting of the time) is, importantly, one that believes only 'they' can change their situation - as previously observed in Section 2.1.2.6's study of Lempert (1996) - and that doing so is possible.

 Victims that committed homicide had partners that used violence frequently of brutal fashion that was constantly worsening over time, including death threats and commands to either kill the abuser themselves or to commit suicide.
 In essence, the circumstances that appear to result in homicide appearing as a viable option are the worst-case scenario for a victim, and may be representative of wider systemic failure to combat the DV issue as a whole.

 Whereas in previous sections reviewing DV literature the heteronormative bias of samples used has been noted as a shortcoming, regarding homicide the physical differences in strength between those assigned male at birth and those assigned female must be noted to be an unavoidable factor in understanding the nature of such actions; most women, Walker observes, ended up utilising weapons and means of violence that mitigated or removed the physiological disadvantage that was presumably at play - 75% used firearms, though Walker writes that "in many of these cases, the woman did not choose to use a gun but shot the abuser after he threw a gun at her, in some cases ordering her to shoot him before he shot her."
-Some women hired contract killers to do the job on their behalf; given the circumstances, though, it might be considered that Walker only observes this high prevalence of arms usage because those that did *not* use weapons against their abuser in a crisis situation likely died during the confrontation.
+Some women hired contract killers to do the job on their behalf; given the circumstances, though, it might be considered that Walker only observes this high prevalence of arms usage because those that did *not* use weapons against their abuser in a crisis situation likely died during the confrontation, or failed to commit homicide.

 Whether these same dynamics apply in relationships where both parties (by being assigned the same sex at birth, or otherwise being of more similar musculoskeletal frame due to early-life hormonal treatment than sexual dimorphism would typically allow) seems an area seemingly unresearched, depsite its area for use by defence or prosecution-led argumentation in a court of law; Ahumada & Milena (2012) produce the closest approximation through viewing the application of Walker's theories and the subsequent use of *Battered Woman Syndrome* (BWS) via the lens of lesbian and gay couples, but, perhaps due to lack of case law, limited research appears to exist on how this issue applies in general, and none on queer couples outside of the realm of homosexuality.
 Ahumada & Milena note that there are at least some 'common threads' between BWS in heterosexual and homosexual couples, but see the gendered nature of BWS as enough of a barrier to proper viewing of the issue to call for a new, neutrally-gendered approach.

 Regardless of issues described prior, the undeniable power differential in Walker's demographic of abuse (male-on-female, heterosexual) means that even existing self-defence legislation can be harsh; Hubble (1997) observes in an article on this issue that in some cases, retaliation occurs in 'non-confrontational settings', such as when the abuser is asleep or otherwise not posing an active threat, falling afowl of the requirements in some legislation that 'necessity' of the homicide is *reasonably* required (terminology that is loose, but workable), alongside that the belief must also be *genuinely* held - something subjective enough that proving as such is difficult.

 Some feminist writers, according to Hubble, seek to have the definition of 'necessity' of homicide be *objectively* defined by the law rather than subjectively so.
-Hubble (perhaps rightly) refrains from injecting opinion into his analysis, but perhaps this is a 'loosening of the belt' that acts an extension of the (as seen in Section 2.1.2.3, perhaps rightful) distrust in systemic process that has lead to the homicide in the first place, and such advocacy that this is a good first step contains nihilism that legal systems can ever prevent heavily violent abuse cases from reaching this point, and that self-defence is the only option.
+Hubble (perhaps rightly) refrains from injecting opinion into his analysis, but perhaps this is a 'loosening of the belt' that acts an extension of the (as seen in Section 2.1.2.3, and again, perhaps rightful) distrust in systemic process that has lead to the homicide in the first place, and such advocacy that this is a good first step contains nihilism that legal systems can ever prevent heavily violent abuse cases from reaching this point, and that self-defence is the only option.

 From the perspective of the DMS' design, at least, to accept this would be to admit that the technology itself would be entirely useless in preventing such an outcome, and that if threat of death is involved, no 'fail-deadly watchguard' can prevent the outcome in the first place; something clearly false, if its use as a 'fail-deadly' device by whistleblowers - persons that might be attacked with organizational, not personal, might (see Zetter, 2013) - is clearly seen.